JorPan/not-ify/README.md

 It's .. definitely NOT Spotify

-but, you can log in with your Spotify account, search for artists/ songs, click a result to play it, AND see the lyrics!
+But, you CAN log in with your Spotify account, search for artists/ songs, click a result to play it, AND <b>see the lyrics</b>!

-Now you can also view your playlists, create a new playlist, select a playlist by clicking on it's card, and add the currently playing song to the selected playlist.
+You can also view your real playlists, create new playlists, select a playlist by clicking on it's card, and add the currently playing song to the selected playlist.

 # To use this app: